 Candidates must give two pieces of evidence for each criterion.
-In addition, the CLR (when complete) must include references to the following three types of course work:
+In addition, the CLR (when complete) must include references to the following three types of course work:3

-- Documents Your candidate must include a learning and life change journal, plus 2 assignments consisting of a case study and a written presentation on a life coaching topic that they have researched.
-They could also include tutorial records (when written by the candidate) and notes on their personal development. - Tutor observation Your candidate must include records of tutor feedback on their life coaching practice sessions (this can be via an audio or video recording).
-They might also include tutorial records (when written by the tutor), tutor feedback on presentations and group discussions (including contributions to seminars, group-work and group training supervision). - Testimony Your candidate must include records of peer feedback on their life coaching practice sessions.
+- 1. Documents Your candidate must include a learning and life change journal, a self-review (see section below on tutor-assessed self-review), plus 2 assignments consisting of a case study and a written presentation on a life coaching topic that they have researched.
+They could also include tutorial records (when written by the candidate) and notes on their personal development.4 - 2.
+Tutor observation Your candidate must include records of tutor feedback on their life coaching practice sessions (this can be via an audio or video recording5).
+They might also include tutorial records (when written by the tutor), tutor feedback on presentations and group discussions (including contributions to seminars, group-work and group training supervision). - 3.
+Testimony Your candidate must include records of peer feedback on their life coaching practice sessions.
 They might also include, for example, peer feedback on case presentations and group discussions (including contributions to seminars, group-work and group training supervision), and client evaluation/feedback. - See LCS-L3 Specification for summary of minimum assessment requirements. - See the CPCAB film on How to build a student portfolio.